davidjmerriman/queryparser/README.md

 PATH="/c/Program Files/Git/cmd:${PATH}"
 ```

+Now, when running the commands for building, you will launch C:\MinGW\msys\1.0\msys.bat, and run them from there.

 ### Linux

 Install instructions for Ubuntu; may vary if your distro uses yum, rpm, etc. instead of apt-get